roitraining/cvs-course-demos-9-16-26/labs/lab-01-create-an-infographic/lab.md

 5. Review the first image.
 Note what is missing or generic: campaign offers, readable text, pharmacy-specific products, or a layout Marketing could actually post.

-6. Stay in the same chat.
-Copy and paste this detailed prompt, then press Enter:
+6. Create a new chat, and paste the logo again.
+This time, copy and paste the detailed prompt below, then press Enter:

 ```text
 You are a data visualization artist who creates infographics with dramatic, physical metaphors.
 Create a striking, horizontal infographic-style image promoting the "Cymbal Pharmacies: Back-to-School Super Sale."